-Since the white supremacist rebellion on January 6, 2021 at the Capitol building there has been an exerted effort by the mass media, and other apologists, to describe the people who attended as “misled” by Trump’s rhetoric.
+Since the white supremacist rebellion on January 6, 2021, at the Capitol building there has been an exerted effort by the mass media, and other apologists, to describe the people who attended as “misled” by Trump’s rhetoric.

-Denying African Americans, the right to vote has historically been a symbolic feature of white privilege based on Black oppression.
+Denying African Americans the right to vote has historically been a symbolic feature of white supremacy in the United States based on Black oppression.

-Needless to mention his hurtful and racist overtures towards Puerto Ricans when Hurricane Maria claimed nearly 5,000 lives; Trump has also been quoted as saying that “Puerto Ricans are dirty and poor”.
+Needless to mention his hurtful and racist overtures towards Puerto Ricans when Hurricane Maria claimed nearly 5,000 lives; Trump was also quoted as saying that “Puerto Ricans are dirty and poor”.
 Let us also not forget that Trump referred to Haiti and African nations as “shithole” countries.

-Trump supporters were not lured, they have been his willing followers because of the ideology they all share – white supremacy.
+Trump supporters were not offended by the openly racist language that occurred with impunity.
+Implicitly and explicitly Trump called for violence against people of color.
 They have had ample time to figure out what his rhetoric represents and its potential deadly consequences for Black and Brown people.

-One only needs to examine the attitudes of these Trump followers towards the police murders of Breonna Taylor, George Floyd and the many Black and Brown people similarly killed by police since.
+One only needs to examine the attitudes of these Trump followers towards the police murders of Breonna Taylor, George Floyd and the many Black and Brown people similarly killed by police.
 We can see how even the news media tended to lend sympathy for the fanatical Trumpster Ashli Babbitt, who was shot to death by Capitol Police.

 In every objective sense they are more than just Trump supporters, they are a social prop for a menacing fascist movement, which continues to grow in this country.
 Overtures for “national healing” being made by politicians, the media, liberal commentators and so on, serves to obscure who in this society has the onus to make amends — history proves that it is NOT Black and Brown people.